Most Expensive Nashville Neighborhoods

 One important feature of Nashville is that it is one of the most car-oriented large cities in the country.
 In fact, 83.41% of people commute to and from work every day by private automobile, eschewing alternative forms of transportation, which are not widely available in Nashville anyway.
 So, if you like to drive, Nashville is the city for you!
 The landscape around Nashville reflects this: wide streets, parking lots, plenty of highways, malls, and shopping centers are what you'll find.

-The population of Nashville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.82% of adults in Nashville have a bachelor's degree or even advanced degree.
+The education level of Nashville citizens is very high relative to the national average among all cities (21.84%): 35.82% of adults in Nashville have a bachelor's degree or even advanced degree.

 The per capita income in Nashville in 2010 was $27,798, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $111,192 for a family of four.
 However, Nashville contains both very wealthy and poor people as well.